Insert-Affiliate/InsertAffiliateSwiftSDK/ReadMe.md

 ## Overview

-`InsertAffiliateSwift` is a Swift SDK designed for iOS applications that integrate with the Insert Affiliate platform.
+`InsertAffiliateSwift` is a Swift SDK designed for iOS applications that integrate with the [Insert Affiliate platform](https://insertaffiliate.com/).
 This SDK provides functionalities to handle affiliate links, fetch offer codes, and open redeem URLs seamlessly within your app.
+For more detailed information, refer to the [Insert Affiliate documentation](https://docs.insertaffiliate.com/).

 ### Features